 1. Huacachina, Peru

-This sandy paradise, is something you would see in an Indiana Jones film, a secret place hidden among giant sand dunes, nestled against a blue lake, surrounded by palm trees which from a distance you would think was an oasis.
-As you get nearer, however, you realise that this city is in fact real and utterly jaw dropping from a high vantage point.
+This sandy paradise is something you would see in an Indiana Jones film, a secret place hidden among giant dunes, nestled against a blue lake, surrounded by palm trees which from a distance you would think was an oasis.
+As you get nearer, however, you realise that this city is real and utterly jaw-dropping from a high vantage point.

 2. Chicago, USA

 There are so many fun things to do in Chicago to keep you busy, however, you will need to bundle up as the temperatures can get as low as -6c.
 The best part about heading to this city is that the prices have dropped dramatically and you will find yourself being able to find huge discounts on luxury rooms.

 Not only will you spend less on your room, but you’ll be able to avoid the crowds at the popular tourist sites such as museums, observation decks and art galleries (which best of all are inside where it’s nice and warm).
 Chicago is the ideal place for foodies, as it boasts numerous Michelin star restaurants, local deep dish pizza’s, hot dogs and delicacies.

 If it’s crystal clear, turquoise water and pristine white sand beaches you crave, Barbados is a top choice when thinking about the best places to travel in January.
 Spend your days lazing on the incredibly calm Carlisle Bay (one of the best beaches in the Caribbean), which is close to Bridgetown.
 Browne’s Beach here offers pristine swimming options, a couple of beach bars and lounge chairs with umbrellas for rent.